int-brain-lab/IBL-pipeline/docker/iblenv/README.md

 ```
 -->

 The environment variable `CONDA_ENV_FILE` allows for using a different conda environment file.
 Leave blank to use the default iblenv.yaml from the iblenv GitHub repo.
-If the standard iblenv.yaml setup fails, try the one from the shared folder: `shared/iblenv.mamba.yml`.
+If the standard iblenv.yaml setup fails, try a different one such as: `docker/iblenv/iblenv.dj.yml`.
 The path should be relative to the build context.

 Change `--platform` to a valid architecture name to use another platform when building, e.g., `linux/aarch64`.